RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 - `-s1`            : Cartridge boots with Sunrise IDE Nextor (no memory mapper).
 - `-s2`            : Cartridge boots with Sunrise IDE Nextor (+240 KB memory mapper).
 - If neither `-s1` nor `-s2` is specified, the tool produces a MultiROM image with the menu.
 - If you need to force a specific mapper type for a ROM file, you can append a mapper tag before the `.ROM` extension in the filename.
 The tag is case-insensitive.
 For example, naming a file `Knight Mare.PL-32.ROM` forces the use of the PL-32 mapper for that ROM.
 Tags like `SYSTEM` are ignored.
+The list of possible tags that can be used is: `PL-16,  PL-32,  KonSCC,  Linear,  ASC-08,  ASC-16,  Konami,  NEO-8,  NEO-16`

 ### Examples
 - Produces the multirom.uf2 file with the MultiROM menu and all `.ROM` files in the current directory.
 You can run the tool using the command prompt or just by double-clicking the executable: